fineanmol/fineanmol/README.md

 ### About Me

-I'm a Full Stack Developer 🚀 from Uttarakhand, India.
+I'm a Full Stack Developer 🚀 from India.
 Besides programming, I enjoy traveling and listening to music.

 #### Talking about Personal Stuff: